 Honey Teriyaki Salmon Bowls

-- 1 pound of salmon filets, wild sockeye is best
+- 1 lb Wild–Caught Salmon, wild sockeye is best

-- 1 pound brussel sprouts, stalks cut off, and quartered
+- 1 lb Brussel Sprouts, stalks cut off, and quartered

 - Soak cedar plank in water for at least 30 minutes before cooking